poissonconsulting/mcmcr/README.md

     first);
   - `mcmcr::mcmcr` stores multiple uniquely named `mcmcarray` objects with the same number of chains and iterations.
+  - `mcmcr::mcmcrs` stores multiple `mcmcr` objects with the same parameters, chains and iterations.

 ## Why mcmcr?

-`mcmcarray` objects were introduced to facilitate manipulation and querying of the MCMC samples (although they are just one `aperm` away from `mcarray` objects they are more intuitive to program with - at least for this programmer\!). `mcmcr` objects were introduced to allow a set of dimensionality preserving parameters to be manipulated and queried as a whole.
+`mcmcarray` objects were developed to facilitate manipulation of the MCMC samples (although they are just one `aperm` away from `mcarray` objects they are more intuitive to program with - at least for this programmer\!). `mcmcr` objects were developed to allow a set of dimensionality preserving parameters from a single analysis to be manipulated as a whole. `mcmcrs` objects were developed to allow the results of multiple analyses using the same model to be manipulated.

-The `mcmcr` package introduces a variety of (often) generic functions to manipulate and query `mcmcarray` and `mcmcr` objects.
+The `mcmcr` package introduces a variety of (often) generic functions to manipulate and query `mcmcarray`, `mcmcr` and `mcmcrs` objects.
 In particular it provides functions to

   - coerce from and to `mcarray`, `mcmc` and `mcmc.list` objects;
-  - extract an objects `coef` table as a tibble;
+  - extract an objects `coef` table (as a tibble);
   - query an object’s `nchains`, `niters`, `npars`, `nterms`, `nsims` and `nsams` as well as it’s parameter dimensions (`pdims`)
   - `subset` objects by chains, iterations and/or parameters;